XunzhaoYu/SimilarityTester/README.md

 # SimilarityTester
-A python based similarity tester
+A python based similarity test tool.
+I implemented this tool to detect plagiarisms from student submissions when I was a TA for module "Computer Systems & Archtecture".